A copy of the 2018 Annual Report has been submitted to the

 Appendix A – Directors’ Responsibility Statements

-Under the Companies Act, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit and loss of the Company for that period.
+Under the Companies Act, the directors must not approve financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and its consolidated subsidiaries and of the profit or loss of the Company and its consolidated subsidiaries for that period.

 In preparing these financial statements, the directors are required to:

 - select suitable accounting policies and then apply them consistently;